ChilloutCharles/BrainFlowsIntoVRChat/README.md

 - `/avatar/parameters/osc_relax_avg`
 - `/avatar/parameters/osc_focus_avg`

+A boolean paramater is sent to monitor the connection status of the headband

+- `/avatar/parameters/osc_is_connected`

 Also added are optional paramaters that appear based on whether or not your headband supports it.
 - `/avatar/parameters/osc_battery_lvl` (int [0-100])
 - `/avatar/parameters/osc_heart_bps` (float)